AbsarRaashid3/PodcastSummarizerAndYoutubeSuggester/README.md

-**Podcast Summarizer & YouTube Suggester**

-🎙️ **About the Project**

-This Podcast Summarizer & YouTube Suggester is a Streamlit-based web application that allows users to:
+## Podcast Summarizer & YouTube Suggester ##

-Upload an audio file or provide a YouTube link to extract podcast content.
+This repository implements a Streamlit-based application that transcribes, summarizes, and analyzes podcasts.
+Users can upload an audio file or provide a YouTube link, and the application will generate a summary and suggest related podcasts using YouTube's API.

+## ** Project Overview ** ##

+The objective of this project is to:

+Extract audio from a podcast or YouTube video.

-Transcribe the podcast audio using OpenAI's Whisper model.
+Transcribe the speech to text using OpenAI's Whisper model.

-Summarize the podcast using the Google Long-T5 model.
+Generate a concise summary using a Transformer-based model.

-Extract relevant keywords from the podcast using spaCy NLP.
+Extract relevant keywords from the transcribed text.

-Suggest related YouTube podcasts based on the extracted keywords.
+Search YouTube for related podcast recommendations based on extracted keywords.

-🚀 **Features**

-YouTube Audio Extraction: Downloads audio from YouTube videos.

-Audio Transcription: Converts audio to text using Whisper.
+## ** Features ** ##

+Audio Processing & Transcription

+Converts YouTube videos into audio.

+Supports MP3 file uploads.

+Uses Whisper for high-quality speech-to-text conversion.

+Summarization & Keyword Extraction

-Summarization: Summarizes transcribed text with a transformer model.
+Summarizes long podcast transcripts using a Transformer model.

-Keyword Extraction: Identifies key topics using spaCy NLP.
+Extracts important keywords using spaCy NLP.

+YouTube Podcast Recommendation

-YouTube Podcast Recommendations: Finds similar podcasts on YouTube.
+Searches for relevant podcasts on YouTube.

-User-friendly Interface: Built with Streamlit for an easy-to-use UI.
+Uses Google API to suggest similar podcast videos.

+User-Friendly Streamlit UI

+Allows users to upload files or enter YouTube URLs.

+Displays transcriptions, summaries, and suggested content.